L

 The Lancashire Heeler bears a strong similarity to several other breeds of herding dogs that originated from the United Kingdom.

 • Pembroke Welsh Corgi: Playful, intelligent, and affable, the Corgi is a herding dog that originated not very far from Lancashire in Wales.
 It has the same long body and short legs as the Lancashire Heeler.
-Their natural intelligence and friendliness make them a favorite breed of Queen Elizabeth II and millions of other people around the world.
+Their natural intelligence and friendliness made them a favorite breed of Queen Elizabeth II and millions of other people around the world.

 • Manchester Terrier: Because of their close history together, a comparison between the Lancashire and Manchester Terrier will reveal obvious similarities.
 Both dogs are intelligent, spirited, and affectionate.
 And while the Manchester stands a lot taller, their coat color and head shape are similar as well.